AC Sprain & Separation

 Pain over the AC joint is the most common symptom.
 There can be loss of motion as well, more significant with more severe injuries.

 Procedural options include cortisone injections to the AC joint for chronic pain resulting from AC sprain/separation.
 In the acute phase, cortisone is not recommended as it can impede healing.
-Regenerative-type injections (such as platelet-rich plasma [PRP] or stem cell injections) can theoretically provide longer lasting pain relief and improved function by stimulating the body’s own natural healing response when conventional treatments have failed.
+Regenerative-type injections (such as platelet-rich plasma (PRP)) can theoretically provide longer lasting pain relief and improved function by stimulating the body’s own natural healing response when conventional treatments have failed.